arevolutioner/sillynium/ROADMAP.md

 ## 1.0 How it Works <a name="HOW"></a> ##

 1. Launches webdriver browser and redirects to given Url
-2. Injects a canvas infront of body - basically turns the whole page into a drawable canvas (***It is not XSS as is client side only***)
+2. Injects an iframe containing a Canvas and JS infront of the body - basically turns the whole page into a drawable canvas
-3. Injects <script> which contains JavaScript drawing functionality (***It is not XSS as is client side only***)
-4. Now can draw boxes on page around different elements, and change colours for different actions
+3. Now can draw boxes on page around different elements, and change colours for different actions
-5. Close browser
+4. Close browser
-6. Converts to code based on boxes location amd colours
+5. Converts to code based on boxes location amd colours

 For those of you that are visual:![Proof of Concept Flowchart](media/sillynium_flowchart.jpg)